KishParikh13/coding-bootcamp-module-1/README.md

 See `before.html` for the starter code that was given.

 ## What I did
 I went line by line through the acceptance criteria, like a checklist, and made the appropriate changes.
-Most of the changes involved changing tags and attributes of html elements.
+Half of the changes involved changing tags and attributes of html elements.
+The other half of the changes required updating the css file, renaming classes and changing a few selectors.
+Overall I removed a lot of duplative css classes and restructured one off class selectors into ids.

 I also made one change not included in the acceptance criteria.
 I noticed one of the links in the navigation didn't work because the corresponding section (the link anchor) was missing an ID.
 I simply added the ID to the section to solve that problem.